-Chaired by Executive Vice President Brandon Hill, the SA Senate is composed of 17 undergraduate and 19 graduate student senators.
+Chaired by Vice President Kate Carpenter, the SA Senate is composed of 17 undergraduate and 19 graduate student senators.
 Senators draft bills and resolutions, allocate money to student organizations, and work on policy projects.

 The Student Court settles all disputes between parties within the Student Association.
 Comprised of five judges that are appointed by the president and approved by the Senate, Judges are representative of both the undergraduate and graduate student bodies.

 Originating in 1908, the Student Association at The George Washington University has embodied many names and faces, but has always shared one common goal: advocating for the needs of the student body.

 "Student council" replaces initial governing model